What is an Illinois Medical Power of Attorney?

 Your Power of Attorney comes with a checklist of tips to follow while finalizing the document.
 With a membership, you will be able to make edits, save it in PDF format or as a Word file, and sign it.
 Finally, your agent(s) and care providers should receive a copy of the final document.

 Does a Medical Power of Attorney need to be notarized, witnessed, and/or recorded in Illinois?

 The rules and restrictions for PoA forms will vary in each state; however, in Illinois, your Power of Attorney will require one witness.
 Witnesses to your PoA form shouldn't be your attending physician, advanced practice nurse, physician assistant, dentist, podiatric physician, optometrist, psychologist, or any relative of the healthcare professionals listed above.
 Along the same lines, your witness should also not be the owner or operator (or their relatives) at any healthcare facility where you are a patient.
 Your spouse or any of your other relatives are also prohibited.
 As a basic standard, witnesses must be at least 18 years old, and no witness should simultaneously be acting as your agent.

-See Illinois Healthcare Power of Attorney law: 755 ILCS 45, Art.
+See Illinois Medical/Healthcare Power of Attorney law: 755 ILCS 45, Art.
 IV